sebbbbby/SebsSpeedTypeTest/README.md

-# Sebs Speed Type Test
+# Sebs Speed Typing Test

 Typing Speed Test app that allows users to test their typing speed and accuracy.
 The app will retrieve text from a public API (PoetryDB API).